Investment Fraud: Unapproved Securities or “Selling Away”

 Firms can also be sanctioned if they received notice of the sale but failed to provide written approval, disapproval, or acknowledgment of the notice.

-This information is being provided to you by The White Law Group.
-The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm dedicated to the representation of investors in FINRA arbitration claims against brokerage firms throughout the United States.

-Tags: basics of selling away, brokerage firm outside business activities, brokerage firm respondeat superior liability, financial advisor attorney, financial advisor lawyer, Financial advisor selling away attorney, financial advisor selling away lawyer, FINRA attorney, FINRA investment fraud attorney, FINRA lawyer, FINRA Rule 3270, FINRA selling away attorney, FINRA selling away lawyer, Lustgraaf v.
-Behrens, Nashville FINRA attorney, Nashville securities fraud attorney, SEC Rule 206(4)-7(a) Last modified: June 9, 2020
+Tags: basics of selling away, brokerage firm outside business activities, brokerage firm respondeat superior liability, financial advisor attorney, financial advisor lawyer, FINRA attorney, FINRA investment fraud attorney, FINRA lawyer, FINRA Rule 3270, FINRA selling away attorney, FINRA selling away lawyer, private securities transactions, SEC Rule 206(4)-7(a) Last modified: February 16, 2023